 The solution - A cleaner burning diesel alternative fuel

-After consultation with both farms and Certas Energy, Fram Farmers introduced FS Watts & Sons and Home Farm Nacton to Shell GTL Fuel.
+After consultation with both farms and Certas Energy, Fram Farmers introduced FS Watts & Sons and Home Farm Nacton to GTL Fuel.
 This cleaner-burning, FAME-free diesel alternative is supplied by Certas Energy and is able to tackle FAME-related issues at the source.

-With a shelf life of up to five years, a cold-filter plugging point of -20°C and zero bio content, Shell GTL Fuel mitigates the effects of increased FAME content in red diesel.
+With a shelf life of up to five years, a cold-filter plugging point of -20°C and zero bio content, GTL Fuel mitigates the effects of increased FAME content in red diesel.
 As a cleaner-burning paraffinic fuel, GTL also helps to improve local air quality with its reduced emissions of harmful nitrogen oxides (NOx) and particulate matter (PM) to help improve local air quality.

-As a drop in alternative, Shell GTL Fuel can be used in existing heavy duty diesel vehicles and machinery without the need for engine modifications and can be stored in bulk fuel tanks and blended with red diesel for ease of use and handling.
+As a drop in alternative, GTL Fuel can be used in existing heavy duty diesel vehicles and machinery without the need for engine modifications and can be stored in bulk fuel tanks and blended with red diesel for ease of use and handling.

 Since making the change to GTL fuel we’ve had no machinery downtime like we had last year.
 Certas Energy and Fram Farmers have solved what was a major issue and deliver the fuel we need, when we need it.